Using MARBL, Student Perspective

 University records: The Archives collects University records of permanent historical value regardless of format.
 These include, but are not limited to, minutes, correspondence, reports, and publications produced by administrative, academic, and research units in the course of University business.

-Dissertations, theses and honors papers: The Archives receives one copy of each doctoral dissertation, master's thesis and honors paper produced by Emory students.
-If the General Libraries circulating copy is not available, retrieval of the Archives copy may be requested through EUCLID.
+Dissertations, theses and honors papers: The Archives receives one copy of each doctoral dissertation, master's thesis, and honors paper produced by Emory students.
+The general library in most cases has its own circulating copy.
+If that copy is not available, retrieval of the Archives copy may be requested through discoverE.

 Records of affiliated organizations: The Archives collects the records of alumni, faculty, staff, and student organizations, as well as those which have a close relationship to the university.

-The tabs in this research guide list the MARBL collections most directly related to the history of Emory University.Here you will find information on background histories and indexes; Emory University records (1836-present); Oxford College of Emory University Records (1915-present); Records of Health Sciences at Emory (1854-present); Candler School of Theology records (1914-present); and Emory Law School records (1916-present).
-This guide is not intended to be a complete finding aid to the collections.
+This research guide lists and provides links to the finding aids for the most significant and largest collections.
+It does not offer a complete list.
 It serves as a preliminary research tool, providing a brief description of holdings with basic information on size, inclusive dates, types of records, and broad subject areas.
-In addition to browsing these entries, you may wish to search our catalogs:
+In addition to browsing these entries, you may wish to search the following catalogs:

 This database searches detailed descriptions of manuscript collections, which are called finding aids.
 Finding aids generally include a description of the collection's creator and contents and a box and folder list.
 The database includes finding aids for unprocessed collections.